 Take a look at what one of our clients is doing.
 Siam Piwat, Thailand’s leading mall operator, is revolutionizing the shopping experience.

 They were ahead of the curve in reinventing their retail business.
 They are now pivoting to new business models through strategic partnerships.
 Perx Loyalty and Engagement Platform (LMP) will help co-create the transformational ONESIAMP SuperApp.

 The super-app will build communities around customer interests.
 This will create effective marketing campaigns, promotional activities, and loyalty programs.

 Super-apps are super effective when it comes to delighting and exceeding customer expectations.
 It’s a way to give them what they want in the way they want so you can get what you want — better data.
 And as you already know, data is the new oil!

 Take a look at Tencent’s WeChat.
 It started as an empathetic messaging service.
 Soon, it was the “app for everything.”
 You could chat, pay, book tickets, open up a store – it gave the consumer the power — to do, create, and empower.
 In 2018, it was the ‘world’s largest standalone app’ with 1 billion monthly active users (MAU).

 Super-apps may not bring down customer acquisition cost (CAC) to zero, but they can lower CAC.
 With the ability to cross-sell and upsell, you can make out like a bandit in the long run.

-Perx Lifestyle Marketing Platform is a brand that helps you harness zero-party data.
+Perx Loyalty and Engagement Platform is a brand that helps you harness zero-party data.
 It can help you strengthen your bond with your customers.